CMP Integrations Slowing You Down? A Holistic IoT Connectivity Management Platform Is the Answer

 Integrations have become a necessary evil in today’s telecommunications world.
 The simple fact is – IoT devices need an IoT connectivity management platform.
-This allows network operators to manage and monitor their IoT deployments in the field, enabling initial device connectivity, visibility into IoT data, and a wide range of additional connectivity solutions such as ensuring tight security and privacy settings.
+This allows mobile network operators to manage and monitor their IoT deployments in the field, enabling initial device connectivity, visibility into IoT data, and a wide range of additional connectivity services / solutions such as ensuring tight security and privacy settings.

 However, a connectivity management platform can’t exist alone.